 The resident is assigned to clinical duty for at least 30.5

 months of the training program.
-Five and a half months of the
+Up to 5.5 months of the program are

-program are designated for research, teaching, studying and
+designated for research, teaching, studying and vacation.
+When the

-entire program, the cases dictated by the resident will always be
+the entire program, the cases dictated by the resident will always

-reviewed at least once (during rounds) by a supervising
+be reviewed at least once by a supervising radiologist.
+The

-radiologist.
-The resident will not be expected to supervise a
+resident will not be expected to supervise a clinical service

-clinical service without backup until after they pass the written
+without backup until after they pass the qualifying board